Ambulance delays outside hospitals are harming 160,000 patients, leaked report warns

 The shortest average wait was one hour 43 minutes, reported by the Yorkshire Ambulance Service.

-The AACE said the pressure on experienced staff had reduced some to tears with many forced to work beyond their 12 hour shifts to hand over patients to hospitals.
+The AACE said the pressure on experienced staff had reduced some to tears, with many forced to work beyond their 12-hour shifts to hand over patients to hospitals.

 The AACE said there needed to be better access to care for the public outside of hospitals and it should be available out of hours.
 It said capacity in social care needed to be increased so hospitals could discharge patients to free up beds.

-All delays over 60 minute should be deemed unacceptable and investigated as serious incidents, it said and urged the Care Quality Commission to include handover delays in its inspections of local health systems.
+All delays over 60 minutes should be deemed unacceptable and investigated as serious incidents, it said, and urged the Care Quality Commission to include handover delays in its inspections of local health systems.

 The AACE has been approached for comment.